Our publication scheme describes the types of information that is routinely available from McKinlay Shire Council.

 Council policies state Council’s intent, commitment or position on strategic issues and assists in informing the community and council officers on Council’s desired outcomes.
 Strategic policies are approved and adopted by Council.

-A range of policies are available online, click here.
+A range of policies are available online at the Council Policies webpage.
 If you require access to a particular policy which is not published, please make a written request addressed to:

 Chief Executive Officer